ChristianVirtual/FAH_WrapperGPUTrajectory/README.md

 ```python FAH_WrapperGPUTrajectory.py```  - or -
 ```python3.4 FAH_WrapperGPUTrajectory.py```

-Then on a remote machine (or the same) start the viewer
+Then on a remote machine (or the same) start the viewer; please don't enter localhost:36331 as connection for the viewer; that might case trouble (Thank Davidcoton for pointing that out)

 ```FAHViewer --connect=<wrapper_hostname>:36331 --password=<password> --slot=1```